mvcatsifma/nats-streaming-server-embedded/README.md

 # nats-streaming-server-embedded

-This code demonstrates that creating a nast standalone server and subscription in the same projects, causes a protobuff error:
+This code demonstrates that creating a nats standalone server and subscription in the same projects, causes a protobuff error:

 ```
 2019/06/17 12:03:40 proto: duplicate proto type registered: pb.PubMsg